benjamin-glitsos/item-management-system/README.md

 # Inventory Management System

-A toy inventory management system built with enterprise-grade architecture and principles.
+A full-stack toy inventory management system built with enterprise-grade architecture and principles.

 **This is a work-in-progress, but the current state of the project is as follows.**